Sales, Marketing, and Business Strategist

 Hence - Hungry Brain = More Career Opportunities

-Unfortunately, we are taught and told at a relatively young age to pick a career or a major.
-Then stay with that major and degree to get a job.
-As it turns out, most people make an average of nine job changes during a course of their career.
+Unfortunately, we are taught and told at a relatively young age to pick a career or a major and then stay with that major and degree to get a job.
+As it turns out, most people make an average of nine job changes during their careers.

-Consequently, if you aspire to only learn one skill or master one discipline throughout your career, you are putting yourself at a severe disadvantage in today’s
+Consequently, if you aspire to only learn one skill or master one discipline throughout your career, you are severely disadvantaged in today’s ever-changing world.

 For my audience, my work and writing content will leverage my interest (some say obsession) in multiple things.
-I will provide insights and ideas from what I learned and pass them through to you.
+I will share insights and ideas from what I learned with you.

 I plan to do this by providing relevant topics with the focus being the intersection of enhancing both professional and personal productivity habits as it relates to: